-We are subject to numerous risks and uncertainties (many of which may be amplified by the COVID-19 pandemic) that could cause our actual results and future events to differ materially from those set forth or contemplated in our forward-looking statements, including those summarized below.
+We are subject to numerous risks and uncertainties that could cause our actual results and future events to differ materially from those set forth or contemplated in our forward-looking statements, including those summarized below.
 The following list of risks and uncertainties is only a summary of some of the most important factors and is not intended to be exhaustive.
 This risk factor summary should be read together with the more detailed discussion of risks and uncertainties set forth under "Risk Factors."

-Risks Related to Our Organizational Structure
+Risks Related to This Offering and Our Organizational Structure

 - We have incurred GAAP net losses attributable to stockholders and an accumulated deficit in the past and may incur GAAP net losses attributable to stockholders and continue to have an accumulated deficit in the future. - You will not have the opportunity to evaluate our future investments before we make them. - Since there is no public trading market for shares of our common stock, repurchase of shares by us will likely be the only way to dispose of your shares.
 Our share repurchase plan provides stockholders with the opportunity to request that we repurchase their shares on a monthly basis, but we are not obligated to repurchase any shares and may choose to repurchase only some, or even none, of the shares that have been requested to be repurchased in any particular month in our discretion.
 In addition, repurchases are subject to available liquidity and other significant restrictions.
 Further, our board of directors may modify or suspend our share repurchase plan if it deems such action to be in our best interest and the best interest of our stockholders.
-As a result, our shares should be considered as having only limited liquidity and at times may be illiquid. - We cannot guarantee that we will make distributions, and if we do, we may fund such distributions from sources other than cash flow from operations, including, without limitation, the sale of assets, borrowings, return of capital or offering proceeds (including from sales of our common stock or Operating Partnership (defined below) units to the Special Limited Partner (defined below)), and we have no limits on the amounts we may pay from such sources. - We may pay distributions from sources other than our cash flow from operations, including, without limitation, the sale of assets, borrowings or offering proceeds, and we have no limits on the amounts we may pay from such sources.

-- The purchase and repurchase price for shares of our common stock are generally based on our prior month's NAV (subject to material changes) and are not based on any public trading market.
+As a result, our shares should be considered as having only limited liquidity and at times may be illiquid. - We cannot guarantee that we will make distributions, and if we do, we may fund such distributions from sources other than cash flow from operations, including, without limitation, the sale of assets, borrowings or offering proceeds (including from sales of our common stock or Operating Partnership units to Starwood REIT Special Limited Partner, L.L.C. (the "Special Limited Partner")), and we have no limits on the amounts we may pay from such sources. - The purchase and repurchase price for shares of our common stock are generally based on our prior month's NAV (subject to material changes) and are not based on any public trading market.
 While there are independent annual appraisals of our properties, the appraisal of properties is inherently subjective and our NAV may not accurately reflect the actual price at which our properties could be liquidated on any given day. - Valuations and appraisals of our assets are estimates of fair value and may not necessarily correspond to realizable value. - This is a "best efforts" offering.
-If we are not able to continue to raise a substantial amount of capital on an ongoing basis, our ability to achieve our investment objectives could be adversely affected. - Our NAV per share amounts may change materially if the appraised values of our properties materially change from prior appraisals or the actual operating results for a particular month differ from what we originally budgeted for that month. - The return on an investment in our stock may be reduced if we are required to register as an investment company under the Investment Company Act of 1940.
+If we are not able to continue to raise a substantial amount of capital on an ongoing basis, our ability to achieve our investment objectives could be adversely affected. - Our NAV per share amounts may change materially if the appraised values of our properties materially change from prior appraisals or the actual operating results for a particular month differ from what we originally budgeted for that month. - The return on an investment in our stock may be reduced if we are required to register as an investment company under the Investment Company Act.

-Risks Related to Investments in Real Estate
+General Risks Related to Investments in Real Estate